 - We provide opportunities for learners to take responsibility.
 Children help the school recycle, create compost, grow vegetables and are taught to monitor the use of resources.

 - We encourage lift clubs and support local business.
-We purchase locally produced food and green products.
+We purchase mostly locally produced food and green products.